 Park at Rotonde "An den Linden" (476 m) and follow the signs.
 A map is also available at the tourist office.
 This beautiful walk is 6km with the possibility to extend this with other paths.

-5. Hiking in Gouvy
+5. Snow hikes in Gouvy

 Another hike which is accessible by train!
 Take the train to Gouvy station and enjoy beautiful walks!
 Various routes depart from the station towards the forest.
 Did you know Gouvy has more than 300 kilometers of walking routes?
 Put on your hiking shoes and go for an amazing experience on these unknown paths.